 And it really is an actual need.
 Tony Robbins talks about certainty and uncertainty as part of the six human needs.
 So, why do we need certainty so much?
 Well, it’s actually related to fear.
 How many of you believe that sometimes we’re motivated by fear as opposed to being motivated by hope?
 How many of you have ever felt the power of that fear being so much stronger even when you have a glimmer of hope for something different?
 What usually happens in that moment?

-It’s when it tips the scales that it becomes an issue in terms of the role it can play in our story and in our life.
+It’s when our need for certainty tips the scales that it becomes an issue in terms of the role it can play in our life story.
 Sometimes our need for certainty becomes so strong that we miss out on opportunities that uncertainty can provide in our life.
 Think about the stories that inspire you most.
 Think about the people you know who have done incredible things in their lives.
 Almost always, it is in a moment (or in many moments) of uncertainty that a person’s story is transformed into one of incredible courage and inspiration.

-So to be very fair, my early life was pretty much filled with certainty.
-Having grown up with an unfair amount of uncertainty in his young life, my own father had made it his life’s purpose to provide something different for his children.
-Any he did.
-We grew up on the same street, at the same house, in the same bed for most of our young lives.
+To be very fair, my early life was pretty much filled with certainty.
+Having grown up with an unfair amount of uncertainty in his own young life, my father made it his life’s purpose to provide something different for his children.
+And he did.
+We grew up on the same street, at the same house, in the same bed for most of our lives.
 We knew where our parents were every night.
-We had the kind of safety and security that children should have.
+We had the kind of safety and security that all children should have.

-In that moment, my very certain, very safe world was flipped upside down and it was suddenly filled with uncertainty.
+In that moment, my very certain, very safe world was flipped upside down, and it was suddenly filled with uncertainty.
 My little brother had suffered a traumatic brain injury and he was in a deep coma, where he would stay for weeks.
 I can still remember the machines buzzing when I went in to visit him.
-I remember that feeling and it’s a feeling right here in the pit of my stomach.
+I remember that feeling – and it’s a feeling right there in the pit of my stomach.
 Perhaps you’ve read about the mind-body connection and how we actually feel our feelings first in our gut.
 For me, the manifestation of fear and anxiety definitely starts in the gut.
-Nothing can stop the queasiness of that memory.
+Nothing can stop the queasiness of that memory – even now.